arnauog/weather/README.md

 So I cannot exclude the days where precipitation_mm = 0, because they contribute to the mean, which I'm displaying in the scatterplot.

 I don't worry too much about the extreme high values of rainfall, because I can just exclude these values with a filter in Power BI.

+I figure it makes more sense to display the latitude than the longitude, since the rain depends more on wether the country is tropical, near the Equator or not.
+This way we can also compare it with the previous graph we did with the temperature.

 ## Snow analysis
 With Pandas I apply some filters and sort the values by the maximum average of snow_depth_mm, but I find some strange results such as cities with very few rainy days and cities in not so cold countries, such as Italy.